vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. image:: ../../media/k2c-qli-build-ga/compile_terminal_new.png

-      For example, to build for Qualcomm® RB3 Gen 2 Core Development Kit, update the ``MACHINE`` in the above Default Build Command to ``qcs6490-rb3gen2-core-kit`` after opening the terminal.
+      For example, to build for Qualcomm® RB3 Gen 2 Core Development Kit, update the ``MACHINE`` in the above build command to ``qcs6490-rb3gen2-core-kit``.

    d.
-After a successful build, check that the ``system.img`` is in the ``<Base Workspace Path>/DEV/LE.QCLINUX.1.0.r1/build-<DISTRO>/tmp-glibc/deploy/images/<MACHINE>/qcom-multimedia-image`` directory.
+After a successful build, check that the ``system.img`` is in the ``<Base Workspace Path>/DEV/LE.QCLINUX.1.0.r1/build-<DISTRO>/tmp-glibc/deploy/images/<MACHINE>/qcom-multimedia-image`` directory with updated timestamp.
 For example:

       ::